 The Lincoln Memorial was the work of a New Englander with connections to the right people.
 That’s not to say Daniel Chester French wasn’t a great sculptor–or that his powerful and sensitive Lincoln Memorial isn’t one of the greatest sculptures in America.
 But it is fitting for Washington’s most beloved monument to owe its existence to a skillful networker.

 Daniel Chester French was born in 1850 in Exeter, N.H., the scion of an old and well-to-do New England family.
-His father, Henry Flagg French was a lawyer, judge and, later, assistant U.S. Treasury Secretary.
-He was also an avid horticulturist, wrote a book about farm drainage and served as the first president of the Massachusetts Agricultural College (now University of Massachusetts) at Amherst.
+His father, Henry Flagg French, a lawyer, served as a judge and, later, assistant U.S. Treasury Secretary.
+He also pursued horticulture, wrote a book about farm drainage and served as the first president of the Massachusetts Agricultural College (now University of Massachusetts) at Amherst.

 In 1867, Henry Flagg French moved his family to Concord, Mass., where he befriended two neighbors: philosopher Ralph Waldo Emerson and writer Louisa May Alcott.
 Young Daniel didn’t care for school, preferring to explore the outdoors with his good friend William Brewster, later a famed ornithologist.
 He liked to make figures of animals from wood, gypsum and even turnips.

 Another neighbor, May Alcott, Louisa’s sister, was an artist as well as the model for Amy in Little Women.
-She was impressed by young Daniel Chester French's work.
-She encouraged him to keep at it and gave him drawing lessons, modeling clay and sculptor’s tools.
+She encouraged Daniel to keep at it and gave him drawing lessons, modeling clay and sculptor’s tools.

-French and Bacon would become lifelong friends and partners in a number of artistic endeavors.
-When French and his wife Mary bought an 80-acre farm in Stockbridge, Mass., it was Bacon who designed a new studio, house and garage.
+French and Bacon formed a lifelong friendship and partnered in a number of artistic endeavors.
+When French and his wife Mary bought an 80-acre farm in Stockbridge, Bacon who designed a new studio, house and garage.
 The Frenches also landscaped formal gardens and added a tennis court, calling the estate Chesterwood, after the New Hampshire town where French’s grandparents lived.
 You can visit Chesterwood today.

 Bacon was also chosen to design the neoclassical temple that would contain a large sculpture of Abraham Lincoln.
 He, in turn, chose Daniel Chester French to sculpt that statue.